Came Yom Kippur : A Hank Greenberg Poem

-Hank Greenberg was a baseball player.
+Hank Greenberg was an AMAZING baseball player.
 A team leader.
 A league leader.
 A Jew.
 Both Rosh Hashanah and Yom Kippur fall in the regular season and in 1934 Greenberg's Detroit Tigers were involved in the pennant race.
 Greenberg wrote in his autobiography, "The team was fighting for first place, and I was probably the only batter in the lineup who was not in a slump.
 But in the Jewish religion, it is traditional that one observe the holiday solemnly, with prayer.
 One should not engage in work or play.
 And I wasn't sure what to do."
 Greenberg's rabbi said that Rosh Hashanah was a "festive holiday" and playing would be acceptable.
 Hank played and hit two home runs including a ninth inning game winner.

 "I caught hell from my fellow parishioners, I caught hell from some rabbis, and I don't know what to do.
 It's ten days until the next holiday — Yom Kippur."
 Those words, and his choice not to play on Yom Kippur due to its significance, inspired Edgar Guest to pen the following prose.